How to edit film.

 This is why editors have to be a student of suspense films, a coach of comedy, and a honcho of horror.
 If you’ve never seen a movie, you probably won’t make much of an editor.
 Of course, even if you’ve seen every Oscar winner for best editing over the past two decades, it doesn’t mean you’ll be a great editor, either.
 Especially if you don’t know why they won.

 Just like with the technical side of editing, it makes sense to spend time learning how to tell a story.
 Why this angle works better than that angle.
-How to hold a beat before bringing in a thunderous clap of music.
+How to hold a beat before bringing in a thunderous clap of film.
 Or even when to remove all sound for a few seconds.

 Practice is good.
 It’s great even.
 It’s the only way to get better.
 At some point, however, you’ll need guidance on how to edit a video or film.
 Online tutorials can be good for the technical side of things – searching for “how to use final cut pro” brings more than 900,000,000 results!
 Finding the same for the storytelling side of editing will require a lot more digging.